Springfield Three: Suspects

 In 1997, Robert Craig Cox, imprisoned in Texas as a convicted kidnapper and robber, and the suspect in a Florida murder, told journalists that he knew the three women had been murdered and buried and claimed their bodies would never be recovered.
 In 1992, Cox had been living in Springfield and, when interviewed then, had told investigators that he was with his girlfriend at church the morning after the women disappeared, which she corroborated.
 However, she later recanted her statement and said that Cox had asked her to say that.
 Cox also stated that he was at the home of his parents the night of the disappearance, and they confirmed that alibi.
 Authorities were uncertain if Cox was involved in the case or if he was seeking recognition for the alleged murders by issuing false statements.
 Cox stated to authorities and journalists he would disclose what happened to the three women after his mother died.

+Gerald Carnahan is also a strong suspect among many.
+Carnahan would be convicted for the 1985 rape and murder of Jackie Johns.
+The conviction would take place fifteen years later.
+Carnahan had numerous convictions, including an attempted abduction of another young woman years after Johns murder.
+Carnahan also had ties with the Galloping Goose motorcycle gang, who has been rumored to have ties to the case, in particular, through the connection to member Steven Garrison, a convicted rapist who police stated gave credible information related to the three missing women.
+Both Garrison and Carnahan are currently serving prison sentences.

 In media

-The case remains unsolved as of 2023, in spite of upward of 5,000 tips from the public.
+The case remains unsolved as of 2025, in spite of upward of 5,000 tips from the public.
 In June 1997, a bench was dedicated to the women inside the Victim's Memorial Garden in Springfield's Phelps Grove Park.

 The case has been featured on shows such as 48 Hours and America's Most Wanted.
 Investigation Discovery aired "The Springfield Three" on its Disappeared TV series.
 In 2019, the same channel's People Magazine Investigates featured a tabloid-style episode titled "The Springfield Three".

 In 2021, journalist Anne Roderique-Jones launched The Springfield Three: A Small-Town Disappearance podcast.